Under the Shadow of the Pyramids: A Day in Giza

 Skopje, the dashing kitsch capital of North Macedonia

-I can’t thank my friend Viktoria enough for showing me a part of her country, North Macedonia, and its capital Skopje.
 It all started when she told us that to celebrate her thirtieth birthday, she would organize a party in her home country, Northern Macedonia.

 Not going to lie, I took the opportunity to celebrate my friend, of course, but also to discover a country that was still totally unknown to me.
-Various twists and turns in the planning of this escapade made me couple this trip with the discovery of the capital of Kosovo – Priština (remember my wish to visit the European capitals before my 30th birthday).
+Various twists and turns in planning this escapade made me couple this trip with the discovery of the capital of Kosovo – Priština (remember my wish to visit the European capitals before my 30th birthday).

 Continue reading